hamidb80/hypothesis-of-understanding/readme.md

 ### On Mind Maps
 the above assertion hold true for mind-mapping since GoK is a lot more powerful than mind-map.

-I've asked DeepSeek AI to give opponion about mind maps if he were Richard Feyman. the result is actually impressive (some of them are rather funny):
+I've asked DeepSeek AI to give opinion about mind maps if he were Richard Feyman. the result is actually impressive (some of them are rather funny):

 > "Nature doesn’t organize itself into pretty radial diagrams.
 If your understanding can’t handle a little chaos, it’s not understanding—it’s interior decorating."